nmatzke/BioGeoBEARS/README.md

 # UPDATES, September 2018

 The GitHub repository contains all updates formerly posted on PhyloWiki.
 This includes functions for Biogeographical Stochastic Mapping (BSM) and trait-dependent dispersal models.
-Further updates will be posted to GitHub.
+Further updates will be posted to GitHub. **Benefit:** you will no longer have to use the tedious source() commands that were in the BioGeoBEARS example script.

 To install the GitHub version of BioGeoBEARS, first:

-1. Install the new versions of [rexpokit](https://CRAN.R-project.org/package=rexpokit) and [cladoRcpp](https://CRAN.R-project.org/package=cladoRcpp), both available on CRAN (which gives you binaries for easy installation; the GitHub versions have to be compiled from source):
+**1.** Install the new versions of [rexpokit](https://CRAN.R-project.org/package=rexpokit) and [cladoRcpp](https://CRAN.R-project.org/package=cladoRcpp), both available on CRAN (which gives you binaries for easy installation; the GitHub versions have to be compiled from source):

 ```
 install.packages("rexpokit")
 install.packages("cladoRcpp")
 ```

-2. Install the new version of [BioGeoBEARS from GitHub](https://github.com/nmatzke/BioGeoBEARS), using [devtools](https://CRAN.R-project.org/package=devtools):
+**2.** Install the new version of [BioGeoBEARS from GitHub](https://github.com/nmatzke/BioGeoBEARS), using [devtools](https://CRAN.R-project.org/package=devtools):

 ```
 library(devtools)